O'Quirivand History, Family Crest & Coats of Arms

 The surname O'Quirivand was first found in County Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island.
 The family of ancient Irish extraction have been seated at Blindwell in County Galway from time immemorial.

-Important Dates for the O'Quirivand family
+Early History of the O'Quirivand family

 This web page shows only a small excerpt of our O'Quirivand research.
 Another 93 words (7 lines of text) covering the years 1172, 1530, 1531, 1534, 1535, 1550, 1551, 1602, 1589, 1661, 1642, 1653, 1642, 1650, 1721, 1686 and 1688 are included under the topic Early O'Quirivand History in all our PDF Extended History products and printed products wherever possible.